trentwiles/HackPack/README.md

 ## Notes:
 In this tutorial I used (friend name)/index.php because I used the PHP to write notes that could not be viewed in the source.
 If you are hosting this code outside of Glitch, you can delete `glitch.json`

+Photo of the basic edition
 ![alt text](https://cdn.glitch.com/fdea39ec-5d86-4489-aed4-dab5ea2cc871%2Fterminal-gif.gif?v=1584805853855")

+## Advanced
+Our advanced tutorial uses a .sh (shell script) file.
+Before you can run it, you will need to excute it.
+Do this by running `chmod +x (filename).sh`.
+The run `./(filename).sh` to run it.